otrv4/otrv4/otrv4.md

 7. Store the values of `x`, `a2` and `a3` for use later in the protocol.

-The SMP message 1 is a TLV type 11 with the following data:
+The SMPv2 message 1 is a TLV type 11 with the following data:

 ```
 G2a (POINT)